shutterspeed1000/readme-maker/New_Readme/README.md

 ## Installation

-rwg
+eg

 ## Usage

-rgw
+wge

 ## Contributing

-rg
+ewg

 ## License

-This application is covered under the GNU
+This application is covered under the Mozilla_Public_License_2.0

 ## Tests

-rwg
+werg

 ## Questions

-For more of my projects, please visit https://github.com/er
+For more of my projects, please visit https://github.com/wre

 Do you have questions or suggestions for this application?
-Contact me at reg
+Contact me at weg